photographer credit – Salty Broad Studios

 (please note I do not accept guest blogger/writer requests)

 Welcome!
-For years I had daydreamed about owning my own farm – growing a huge garden, caring for animals, enjoying a simpler life.
+Ever since I was a child I have loved animals and daydreamed about owning my own farm – growing a huge garden, caring for animals, enjoying a simpler life.
 I used to think that I could not enjoy those things unless I won the lottery, quit my job, and moved to the country.
 While that still sounds like a pretty solid plan, I am not going to wait around for that dream to come true.
 I am going to fit that dream life around my real life, and into my backyard.
 I hope this site will inspire you to follow your dreams no matter where you call home!

 Cape Cod

-Our backyard “farm” adventure I suppose began innocently enough in 1998 when we bought our first house.
-I knew we would have a garden; my mom always had a wonderful kitchen garden, and I had so many fond memories of harvesting ripe, warm strawberries and plucking sweet peas off vines that towered over my head.
-So that first summer I had a tiny plot of dirt where pretty much everything I planted died.
-Over the years my garden has grown and grown and I’d like to think I have learned quite a bit over the years.
+Our backyard “farm” adventure began in 1998 when we bought our first house.
+I knew we would have a garden; my mom always had a wonderful kitchen garden.
+I had so many fond memories of harvesting ripe, warm strawberries and plucking sweet peas off vines that towered over my head.
+That first summer I had a tiny plot of dirt where pretty much everything I planted died.
+Over the years my garden has grown and I’d like to think I have learned quite a bit over the years.

-But right around New Year’s in 2012 is when I feel like my farming dreams really kicked into gear.
+Right around New Year’s 2012, my farming dreams started to become reality.
 I was browsing through Pinterest, dreaming up a garden plan for the spring, when I came across the cutest little chicken coop.
-I stared at that coop for a long time.
-I thought to myself “I wish I could have chickens”.
-Staring at that photo, I realized the only thing standing in the way of my dreams was me (isn’t that the case so many times?).
+I stared at that coop for a long time thinking to myself “I wish I could have chickens”.
+Staring at that photo, I realized the only thing standing in the way of my dreams was me.
 I knew my town allowed chickens because the couple down the street had them.
 We called them “the chicken people”.
 Could I be a “chicken person” too?
-So for days I read all I could on keeping chickens before I told my husband & kids – they were all on board and within a month we had our first fuzzy baby chicks!
+For days I read all I could on keeping chickens before I told my husband & kids – they were all on board and within a month we had 4 tiny fuzzy baby chicks!

-In 2020 we were so blessed to find a little farm right in our home town.
-So we packed up our house & home of 22 years, all our animals (that was an adventure!), and took a leap of faith by purchasing an 1850s farmhouse complete with huge horse barn & 1 acre lot.
-The home & barn are in need of some work and I admit I’m a little bummed about leaving my gardens & fruit trees behind, but I am excited to make this old homestead shine again.
+In 2020 we were so blessed to find a little farm right in our hometown.
+So we packed up our house & home of 22 years, all our animals (that was an adventure!), and took a leap of faith by purchasing an 1850s farmhouse complete with a huge barn and 1-acre lot.
+The home and barn are in need of work and I admit I was a little bummed about leaving my gardens & fruit trees behind, but I am excited to make this old homestead shine again.

-I am a pretty big family history buff, so you can imagine how excited I was when shortly after we decided to raise chickens I discovered these photos of my grandfather when he was a young boy.
+I am a family history buff, so you can imagine how excited I was when shortly after we decided to raise chickens my grandfather shared these photos with me from when he was a young boy.
 I didn’t know it, but he had grown up on a farm in Connecticut with his parents, sisters & grandparents where they raised chickens!
 It was such a treat to discover this special connection.
 I guess being a “chicken person” has been in my blood all along!

 100_5619